Price Increase FAQs

 Flogas do not provide any appliances or the servicing of same, however should any of our customers require same we will provide them with the details of a registered installer in their area for assistance

-What happens to my DSFA allowance with BGE if I switch to Flogas?
+What happens to my DSFA allowance if I switch to Flogas?
 MORE

 Once you sign up with Flogas you notify the DSFA in writing that you have changed to Flogas, on the letter you need to confirm you PPS no. date of changeover and meter reading, the DSFA will then move your allowance to Flogas so you get the same entitlement as before.